Body Mass Index (BMI)

 Finally, BMI does not differentiate between types of body fat.
 Visceral fat is more of a health issue than the fat under your skin.
 When assessing your health, it is valuable to be aware what percentage of your fat is visceral.

 In order to assess whether you are at a healthy weight, you need better measurements.
 At least you’ll want to know your body fat percentage.
 It would also be good to know how much of your total body fat consists of visceral fat.
 To be thorough, your muscle mass is also important to know.
-And if you really want a complete picture, it would be a good idea to also measure your bone density and body water levels.
+And if you really want a complete picture, it would be a good idea to also measure your bone mass and body water levels.

 You can measure all of these things at home using a Tanita Body Composition Monitor.
 It sends a small electrical current through your body (don’t worry, you won’t feel it).
 This allows it to measure all the things mentioned above.
 Based on your muscle mass and body fat percentage, it will even provide a physique rating.
 That will give you a clear understanding of what body type you have, much more accurately than BMI can.
 This allows you to track your health and see progress when you make positive changes to your lifestyle.